EddisonHaro/twoNumbercalculator/README.md

 -Multiplication
 -Division

-This was made using Javascript, Html and Css
+This was made using Javascript, Html and Css.